 Salt to taste when serving

-Place the potatoes, onions, and oil in a non-stick pan (approx 10") over medium-high heat.
+Place the potatoes, onions, and oil in a nonstick pan (approximately 10") over medium-high heat.
 Stir in the garlic powder and salt.
 Cover with a lid and stir occasionally until potatoes are soft, about 15 minutes.
 I use a generous amount of oil to ensure it won't stick and that the potatoes get crispy brown, but you could lessen the amount of oil to make it a little lighter if you wish.

 Place the shredded chard on top of the potato-onion mixture and cover with a lid until it wilts, about 1 minute.